1979 Ba'ath Party purge

-The 1979 Ba'ath Party Purge (تطهير حزب البعث), also called the Comrades Massacre (مجزرة الرفاق), was a public purge of the Iraqi Ba'ath Party orchestrated on 22 July 1979 by then-president Saddam Hussein six days after his arrival to the presidency of the Iraqi Republic on 16 July 1979.
+A public purge of the Iraqi Ba'ath Party was orchestrated on 22 July 1979 by then-president Saddam Hussein, six days after his accession to the presidency of the Iraqi Republic.

-Six days after the resignation of President Ahmed Hassan al-Bakr and Hussein's accession to President of the Iraqi Republic, Regional Secretary of the party, and Chairman of the Revolutionary Command Council on 16 July 1979, he organized a Ba'ath conference on 22 July in Al-Khuld Hall in Baghdad to carry out a campaign of arrests and executions that included Ba'athist comrades, who were accused of taking part in a pro-Syrian plot to overthrow Saddam.
+Six days after the resignation of President Ahmed Hassan al-Bakr and Hussein's accession to Presidency of the Iraqi Republic, Regional Secretary of the party, and Chairman of the Revolutionary Command Council on 16 July 1979, he organized a Ba'ath conference on 22 July in Al-Khuld Hall in Baghdad to carry out a campaign of arrests and executions that included Ba'athist comrades, who were accused of taking part in a pro-Syrian plot to overthrow Saddam.

 The list included most of the comrades who opposed Saddam Hussein's rise to power after Al-Bakr, and among these was the former president's secretary, Muhyi Abdul-Hussein Mashhadi.
 Names of people were announced and they were taken outside the hall and into custody; 21 of them were later executed.
 Ba'athist propaganda at the time showed that they were convicted of conspiracy and high treason to the party.
 Iraq subsequently cut off diplomatic relations with its fellow Ba'athist regime in Syria, accusing Hafez al-Assad of organizing the plot.

 Background

 Syria–Iraq unification talks

 Various rounds of unification talks were ongoing between the two Ba'athist parties at the official level, with the Iraqi vice-president, Saddam Hussein, publicly endorsing the merger of Iraq and Syria in 1978.
 By then, Saddam had become the effective leader of the Iraqi Ba'ath Party due to the Iraqi president, Ahmed Hussein Al-Bakr's health issues.
 A major demand of Saddam was the unification of both the Syrian and Iraqi wings of the Ba'ath Party, as the first step to integrate Syria with Iraq.
-He also sought the rehabilitation of Michel Aflaq who was on the kill-list of Syrian Ba'ath party, and to make Aflaq the head of a re-unified Ba'ath Party.
+He also sought the rehabilitation of Michel Aflaq who was on the kill-list of the Syrian Ba'ath party, and to make Aflaq the head of a re-unified Ba'ath Party.
 It was reported that the Syrian president, Hafez al-Assad, objected to these demands and was strongly opposed to the idea of a unified military command.